mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 There are a couple options to setup Zcash for the first time.

     1. If you would like to install binary packages for Debian-based operating systems, see :ref:`install-debian-bin-packages-guide`
-    2. If you would like to compile Zcash from source, please continue to the Installation section.
+    2. If you would like to compile Zcash from source, please continue to the :ref:`Installation` section.

 .. _installation: